-The pivotal BALANCE study was a 24-month, randomized, double blind, active control study of PRX-102 in adult Fabry patients with deteriorating renal function that was designed to evaluate the safety and efficacy of 1 mg/kg of PRX-102 administered every two weeks compared to agalsidase beta (Fabrazyme).
-The study was completed in October 2021, and topline results from the study were announced in April 2022.
-The clinical study report (CSR) for the BALANCE study was since completed and the final analysis confirmed the positive topline results and favorable tolerability profile.
-A total of 78 patients who were previously treated with agalsidase beta for at least one year with an estimated glomerular filtration rate (eGFR) slope at screening worse than -2 mL/min/1.73 m2/year were enrolled in the study.
+The pivotal BALANCE study was a 24-month, randomized, double blind, active control study of PRX-102 in adult Fabry patients with deteriorating renal function that was designed to evaluate the safety and efficacy of 1 mg/kg of PRX-102 administered every two weeks compared to agalsidase beta.
+Topline results from the completed study were announced in April 2022 and the Clinical Study Report for the BALANCE study was completed in July 2022.
+The final analysis confirmed the positive topline results and favorable tolerability profile.
+A total of 78 patients who were previously treated with agalsidase beta for at least one year with an estimated glomerular filtration rate (eGFR) slope at screening worse than -2 mL/min/1.73m2/year were enrolled in the study.
 Patients were randomized on a 2:1 ratio for switching to PRX-102 or continuing on agalsidase beta.
 A total of 77 patients were treated; 52 with PRX-102 and 25 with agalsidase beta.
 Approximately 40% of the enrolled patients were female.

-The primary endpoint of the BALANCE study is the comparison in the annualized rate of decline of eGFR slope between the agalsidase beta and PRX-102 treatment arms. eGFR is considered a reliable and accepted test to measure kidney function and stage of kidney disease.
-Additional parameters evaluated include: cardiac assessment, Lyso-Gb3 (a biomarker for monitoring Fabry patients during therapy), pain, quality of life, immunogenicity, Fabry Clinical Events, pharmacokinetics and other parameters.
+The primary endpoint of the BALANCE study is the comparison in the annualized rate of decline of estimated Glomerular Filtration Rate, or eGFR, slope between the agalsidase beta and PRX-102 treatment arms. eGFR is considered a reliable and accepted test to measure kidney function and stage of kidney disease.
+Additional parameters evaluated include: cardiac assessment, Lyso-Gb $3$ (a biomarker for monitoring Fabry patients during therapy), pain, quality of life, immunogenicity, Fabry Clinical Events, pharmacokinetics and other parameters.

-As part of the September 2021 Type A End-of-Review meeting, the FDA, in principle, agreed that the proposed analysis of the BALANCE study demonstrating non-inferiority to agalsidase beta to be included in the data package for the PRX-102 BLA resubmission has the potential to support the approval of PRX-102 for the treatment of Fabry disease.
-Given the changed regulatory landscape in the United States with the full approval of agalsidase beta in March 2021 based on clinical endpoints, the primary analysis of the BALANCE study was changed from superiority to non-inferiority, as demonstrating superiority is no longer required under FDA guidelines.
+Given the changed regulatory landscape in the United States with the full approval of agalsidase beta in March 2021 based on clinical endpoints, we changed the primary analysis of the BALANCE study from superiority to non-inferiority, as demonstrating superiority is no longer required under FDA guidelines.
+As part of the September 2021 Type A End of Review meeting, the FDA, in principle, agreed that the proposed analysis of the BALANCE study demonstrating non-inferiority to agalsidase beta to be included in the data package for the PRX-102 BLA resubmission has the potential to support the approval of PRX-102 for the treatment of Fabry disease.
 The primary endpoint of the BALANCE study compared the eGFR annualized changes (slope) between the two treatment arms in the intent-to-treat (ITT) analysis set (77 patients).
 The study met its pre-specified primary endpoint and demonstrated that PRX-102 was statistically non-inferior to agalsidase beta.

-The median (95% confidence interval) of the eGFR slope in the PRX-102 arm was -2.514 mL/min/1.73 m2/year (-3.788, -1.240) and -2.155 mL/min/1.73 m2/year (-3.805, -0.505) in the agalsidase beta arm, demonstrating a large overlap in the confidence intervals of the two arms.
-The difference in medians (95% confidence interval) is -0.359 mL/min/1.73 m2/year (-2.444, 1.726).
+The median (95% confidence interval) of the eGFR slope in the PRX-102 arm was -2.514 mL/min/1.73m2/year (-3.788, -1.240) and -2.155 mL/min/1.73m2/year (-3.805, -0.505) in the agalsidase beta arm, demonstrating a large overlap in the confidence intervals of the two arms.
+The difference in medians (95% confidence interval) is -0.359 mL/min/1.73m2/year (-2.444, 1.726).
 The prespecified non-inferiority margin was met.
-Topline results in the PP analysis set (72 patients) are consistent with the ITT results, with difference in medians (95% confidence interval) of -0.118 mL/min/1.73 m2/year (-2.450, 2.213).
+The final results of the per-protocol analysis set (72 patients) are consistent with the ITT results, with an even smaller difference in medians (95% confidence interval); -0.118 mL/min/1.73m2/year (-2.450, 2.213).
+Additional sensitivity and supportive analyses investigated mean eGFR slopes using other statistical models.
+These models yielded results similar to the primary analysis and confirming non-inferiority of PRX-102 to agalsidase beta.
+These results supported the robustness of the methodology used for comparisons of treatment effects in the BALANCE study.